kstenerud/concise-encoding/cbe-specification.md

 Other Types
 -----------

-### Empty
+### Nil

-Represents the absence of data.
-Some languages implement this as the NULL value.
+Denotes the absence of data.
+Some languages implement this as the `null` value.

-Use `empty` with care, as some languages may have restrictions on how it may be used in data structures.
+Use nil judiciously and sparingly, as some languages have restrictions on how it may be used in data structures.

 Example: